 What matters most is how you engage your audience.
 We recommend you post organically at least 2x per day.

 Post content that engages for comments instead of likes, but that also avoids engagement bait.
 Try to spark conversation naturally through curiosity.
-Make sure to read “Why Content is King“ to learn why this is so important and how you can master this principle and use it to get better returns.
+Make sure to read “Why Content is Key“ to learn why this is so important and how you can master this principle and use it to get better returns.